 - The ramp leading to the palace is very steep and uneven – unless you are very confident, you can avoid climbing it.

-As far as I could see there were no hotels around Bhangarh.
-We stayed in Jaipur at Lebua Resort and I think it would be best to stay at a hotel in Jaipur to visit Bhangarh.
+As far as I could see there were no hotels around the place.
+We stayed in Jaipur at Lebua Resort and I think it would be best to stay at a hotel in Jaipur to visit this haunted place.

-Rajasthan Tourism Hotels are advisable if you plan to take the public transport.
+Rajasthan Tourism Hotels are advisable if you plan to take public transport.